mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/javascript.md

 ### Creating Users and JWTs

-A JSON Web Token (JWT) is necessary to log in to your Nexmo Application.
+A JSON Web Token (JWT) is necessary to log in to your Vonage Application.
 The Client SDK cannot manage users nor generate JWTs, so you must choose a method of handling it on the backend:

 - For onboarding or testing purposes, you can get your client-side app working before setting up a backend by [generating a test JWT from the command line](/tutorials/client-sdk-generate-test-credentials) and hard-coding it in your client-side JavaScript.
 - For real world usage, you can deliver JWTs from the server using the Node or PHP [backend SDKs](/tools), and set the `jwt` variable in your code by fetching that data: